josefsbreakfast/Polaris-Protocol/Polaris_Nest/Git_Intake_Drawer/💰_underwriting_the_occupation.md

 Seeing that is the first step out of the caste of roles altogether.

 > Why be Jewish, Christian, Muslim,
-> if you don't believe in oneness?
+> if you don't believe in "oneness"?
 >
 > Adonai is not a realtor, nor a predatory lender,
 >
 > Not a judge who can be bribed, nor a crooked criminal defender.
 >
-> He is kindness and compassion, justice, mercy, fairness and togetherness.
+> He is kindness and compassion;
+> justice,
+> mercy,
+> fairness and togetherness.
 >
-> (And of all praise, He is worthy.)
+> (And of all praise, He is worthy!)
 >
 > The creator and sustainer of the moon and stars above!
 >